 How to Fix ATA/SATA Hard Drive Not Detected in BIOS?

-Summary: A hard drive also known as a hard disk is a non-volatile data storage device.
+Summary: A hard drive also known as a hard disk, is a non-volatile data storage device.
 It is electromechanical with a motor and a platter run by a controller circuit.
 Data can be stored in a hard drive even when the device is switched off (unlike RAM).
 Older ATA and more modern SATA drives are highly efficient.
 But a lingering problem is hard drive not detected in BIOS.
 We show step-by-step solutions.

 BIOS or Basic Input/Output System is a computer program stored on an EEPROM chip found in the motherboard and powered by a tiny battery.
 When you press the power button of an inactive desktop or laptop, the BIOS turns on and initiates the hard drive and CPU from a dead state.
 The OS jumps to life and pulls the system files from the hard drive into RAM and starts the computer.
 The process is known as booting.

-First of all, the diagnosis of the problem is essential.
 Some of the reasons for ATA/SATA hard drive not being detected in BIOS are:

 If your hard drive has any of the above problems except the last, you can adopt the following measures to troubleshoot and resolve them.

-1. Check for faulty or unplugged power supply
+1. Check for Faulty or Unplugged Power Supply

 A hard drive has two cables, one for power and one that connects it to the motherboard.